PatientSamurai/InstantRunoffBot/README.md

 5. Once you wish to run the tabulation, use the '!vote tabulate' command.
     - If you define a role with the name 'ElectionAdmin', the bot will enforce only users with that role can run this command.
     - If the role 'ElectionAdmin' is not defined in your server, the bot will allow anyone to run this command.
-    - The bot will run an instant runoff election, and narrow down the candidates to a single winner.
+    - The bot will run an instant runoff election and narrow down the candidates to a single winner.
     - The bot will tell you every step it takes and then display the winner.
     - The bot will mark the winning candidate with a 'trophy' reaction (🏆).
     - The bot will mark the starting message with a 'checkered_flag' reaction (🏁) to mark the election as complete.